Latin square: Examples

+Orthogonal pairs

+Two Latin squares of the same order n are called orthogonal if, by overlaying them, one gets every ordered pair (a,b) of symbols where a is a symbol in the first square and b is one in the second square.
+Orthogonal pairs and more generally sets of pairwise orthogonal Latin squares are important in design theory and finite geometry.

 Transversals and rainbow matchings

 A transversal in a Latin square is a choice of n cells, where each row contains one cell, each column contains one cell, and there is one cell containing each symbol.

 One can consider a Latin square as a complete bipartite graph in which the rows are vertices of one part, the columns are vertices of the other part, each cell is an edge (between its row and its column), and the symbols are colors.
 The rules of the Latin squares imply that this is a proper edge coloring.
 With this definition, a Latin transversal is a matching in which each edge has a different color; such a matching is called a rainbow matching.

 Therefore, many results on Latin squares/rectangles are contained in papers with the term "rainbow matching" in their title, and vice versa.